Things Can Only Get Better (Howard Jones song): Background

-Jones said,

 Music video

-The video depicts Jones singing the song as his road crew sets up equipment for a concert, followed by a transition to the show as he performs for a lively crowd.
-It is intercut by Jones being interrupted in his dressing room by a dancing pastiche of Daniel from the 1984 film The Karate Kid, and the Tramp character made famous by Charlie Chaplin, both of whom appear in the crowd at the end.
+The music video depicts Jones singing the song as his road crew sets up equipment for a concert, followed by a transition to the show as he performs for a lively crowd.
+A martial artist styled after Daniel LaRusso, the protagonist of the American martial arts drama film The Karate Kid (1984), and the Tramp character made famous by Charlie Chaplin wander around backstage during the setup and later appear in the crowd.
+At the end of the video, the Tramp walks off hand in hand with a young girl who had earlier watched the crew at work.